Hard Drive Recovery, it’s what we do.

-Catastrophic data loss is often caused by a physical hard drive crash and our data recovery engineers focus their ongoing research and development efforts on improving the recovery process.
+A hard drive crash can cause catastrophic data loss.
+Our data recovery engineers focus their ongoing research and development efforts on improving the recovery process.

 We have one of the most impressive recovery rates in the hard drive recovery service industry.
 We expend every resource to recover your data.
 Many companies will evaluate the risk involved with parts and time or lack of ability and return your drive as unrecoverable.
 Unfortunately, we receive some of these drives after it is too late.
 Often, with physically damaged or mechanically failing hard drives you have one chance to recover the data.